Rocky

 After a brief pause, I knew we had to get back to digging if we had any hope of finding our humans before dinner.

 ‘Right young Frank, let’s get to it,’ I said.
-‘There’re humans under that rubble somewhere and we have to find ‘em, or we’ll starve.’
+‘There are humans under that rubble somewhere, an we have to find ‘em, or we’ll starve.’

 As we neared the end of our brief, but heartfelt memorial, I heard the screams and cries of our friends, enemies and other side of the window acquaintances, in our once quiet street, as they too searched desperately for their humans.